He boasted on Bumble about storming Capitol, feds say. His would-be date turned him in: ‘We are not a match’

 Thanks to the tip, Chapman was arrested by the FBI on Thursday and charged with trespassing at the U.S. Capitol and disrupting official government operations by allegedly participating in the deadly riot.
 Chapman had also bragged on Facebook about being in the insurrection, the FBI said — and even changed his profile picture to a selfie in the riot.

-The Carmel, N.Y., resident is one of hundreds facing criminal charges for forcing their way into the Capitol on Jan.
-6 as part of a pro-Trump mob intending to prevent Congress from certifying the 2020 election results.
+The Carmel, N.Y., resident is one of hundreds facing criminal charges for forcing their way into the Capitol as part of a pro-Trump mob intending to prevent Congress from certifying the 2020 election results.

-He’s not the first accused of talking about his participation on a dating app.
+He’s not the first accused of talking about his participation in the riot on a dating app.
 A little more than a week after the insurrection, apps including Bumble, Tinder and Match began banning users who shared images from the riot.
-Some online sleuths also swiped through the apps looking for people who said they had stormed the Capitol, documented the incriminating admissions and photos and then forwarding the evidence to the FBI.
+Some online sleuths also swiped through the apps looking for people who said they had stormed the Capitol, documented the incriminating admissions and photos, and then forwarded the evidence to the FBI.

 The case against Chapman started with his failed dating attempt on Bumble, the FBI said in court records filed Thursday.